laard History, Family Crest & Coats of Arms

 The surname laard was first found in Berwickshire, a lieutenancy area and historic county on the Scottish Borders.
 Literally, the surname means a "laird" or "landlord" and is obviously an occupational surname.
 Another sources claim the name means "lord" as in "Lord of the manor," but we feel the former translation is more appropriate.
 The earliest record of the name was Roger Lawird or Lauird of Berwick who made an agreement with the Abbey of Kelso relating to his land in Waldefgat, Berwick in 1257.

 Early History of the laard family

-Another 195 words (14 lines of text) covering the years 1296, 1552, 1781, 1782 and are included under the topic Early laard History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our laard research.
+Another 98 words (7 lines of text) covering the years 1296, 1552, 1781, 1782 and are included under the topic Early laard History in all our PDF Extended History products and printed products wherever possible.

 laard Spelling Variations

 Although the name, laard, appeared in many references, from time to time, the surname was shown with the spellings Laird, Lairde and others.